Continuity vs Categories

 Data Storage Types

-After reading the data values into any data analysis app, verify that the data were read correctly and represented correctly in the resulting data frame before data analysis begins.
+After reading the data values into a data analysis app, verify that the data were read correctly and that they are represented correctly in the resulting data frame before data analysis begins.
 Many things can go wrong.
 Perhaps errors occurred as the data values were entered into the data file.
 Maybe the data values were not correctly read into the data analysis app, such as R. For example, if numerical values contain $ signs or commas, the data values will be read as type character.
 There may be too much missing data to permit meaningful analysis.

 Distinguish between the conceptual meaning of the variable’s data values and how they are stored on the computer.